emanuellima1/notes/Languages/julia.md

 a = 1 + 2im
 ```

-Exact integer division cane be done like this:
+Exact integer division can be done like this:

 ```julia
 a = 2 // 3
 ```

 All standard basic mathematical arithmetic operators are supported (+, -, *, /, %, ^).
 Mathematical constants can be used like so:

 ```julia